himate/himate-ansible/README.md

 ANSIBLE_VAULT_PASSWORD_FILE=vault_pass ansible-vault encrypt <file-to-encrypt>
 ```

 Please also add the encrypted file to the dedicated list inside `sensitive_data.sh`.
+Encrypted templates must have the ending `.enc` and be also added to `.travis/sensitive_data.sh`.

 ### Further Documentation